 - Forgetting to subtract 1:

-- Not formatting as percentage: the raw result 0.10 looks like a much smaller number than 10%.
+- Skipping the percentage format: the raw result 0.10 reads like a much smaller number than 10%.

-For any investment comparison involving more than two scenarios, the CAGR Calculator eliminates formula errors and produces results instantly.
-Use the Fixed Deposit Calculator alongside the CAGR result to compare what the same beginning amount would have grown to in a bank FD over the same period.
+For anything involving more than two scenarios, the CAGR Calculator eliminates formula errors and gives you results instantly.
+Pair it with the Fixed Deposit Calculator to see what the same starting amount would have grown to in a bank FD over the same period.

 Common Mistakes to Avoid

-Comparing CAGR with simple annualised return: Advertisements sometimes quote "annualised return" as total gain divided by years — for a 61% total return over 5 years, this gives 12.2% "annualised" rather than the true CAGR of 10%.
-The simple annualised figure is not compounded and always overstates performance for positive returns.
+Comparing CAGR with simple annualised return.
+Ads sometimes quote "annualised return" as total gain divided by years.
+For a 61% total return over 5 years, that gives 12.2% "annualised," well above the true CAGR of 10%.
+The simple figure isn't compounded, and it always overstates performance for positive returns.

-Not accounting for dividends: If a stock paid ₹5 per share annually in dividends over 5 years and the price rose from ₹100 to ₹130, a price-only CAGR of 5.4% understates the total return.
-Including dividends (₹25 total per share) gives a total return ending value of ₹155, with a CAGR of 9.2% — nearly double the price-only number.
+Skipping dividends.
+A stock paying ₹5 per share annually over 5 years, with price rising from ₹100 to ₹130, shows a price-only CAGR of 5.4%, understating the real return.
+Add the ₹25 total dividends per share for an ending value of ₹155, and CAGR jumps to 9.2%, nearly double the price-only number.

-Using CAGR for SIP returns: A systematic investment plan involves multiple cash flows at different times.
-Calculating CAGR by using the first SIP instalment as beginning value and the portfolio value as ending value produces a meaningless number.
-XIRR is the correct tool for SIP return calculation.
+Using CAGR for SIP returns.
+A systematic investment plan involves multiple cash flows at different times.
+Treating the first SIP instalment as beginning value and the current portfolio as ending value produces a meaningless number.
+XIRR is the right tool for SIP returns.
 The SIP Calculator shows both the total corpus and the implied XIRR automatically.

-Applying CAGR to absolute return products: Fixed deposits, PPF, and government savings schemes quote interest rates, not CAGR — but these rates already represent compounding annually.
-For FDs compounding quarterly, the effective annual rate is slightly higher than the stated rate and should be used as the CAGR equivalent for comparison purposes.
+Applying CAGR to absolute return products.
+Fixed deposits, PPF, and government savings schemes quote interest rates, not CAGR, but those rates already compound annually.
+For FDs compounding quarterly, the effective annual rate runs slightly higher than the stated rate, and that's the number to use as the CAGR equivalent for comparison.

 Formula & Methodology